Paul Burlin

 Paul Burlin (September 10, 1886 – March 13, 1969) was an American modern and abstract expressionist painter.

 Childhood

-Paul Burlin was born Isadore Berlin to Jacob and Julia Berlin in 1886 in New York.
+Paul Burlin was born to Jacob and Julia Berlin in 1886 in New York.
 The family name was originally Berlinsky.
 His father was from London.
 His mother from a small city in Northern Germany near the Polish border.
-Paul grew up in New York City and London, the oldest of three children.
-His sister, Carrie, was born in 1890, his brother, David, in 1895.
-Paul disliked the name Isadore, and stopped using it as soon as he could, when he left home at 16.
-He found it too painful to discuss his early years, and he refused to do so.
-Once on his own, he changed his name to Harry Paul Burlin.
-By 1911, Harry had become H. and by 1915 it was gone altogether.
-Paul had completely separated from his family and his past, and continued to be forward thinking his whole life.
+Burlin grew up in New York City and London, the oldest of three children.
+His sister, Carrie, was born in 1890.
+His brother, David, in 1895.

 Artistic education

 From 1900 to 1912, Burlin was a part-time student at the National Academy of Art and the Art Student's League.

 Travels

 Burlin was able to travel in Europe in 1908 to 1909.
-He visited the southwest United States in 1910.
-The southwestern paintings he made on the trip to Santa Fe were shown in New York in 1911.
+He visited the Southwestern United States in 1910.
+The southwestern paintings he made on the trip to Santa Fe, New Mexico were shown in New York in 1911.
 The critical acclaim of this exhibition led to his invitation to participate in the Armory Show.